KristianBicba/AndroidTVMediaPlayer/app_phone/README.md

 Right now, the app supports only SFTP fileservers.
 On the home screen, click the "Edit media servers" button and click the plus to add a server.
 Input a name (up to you) and a connection string in the format of `sftp://<username>:<password>@<ip>:<port>`.
+If you're running on the emulator with a server on localhost, the IP is 10.0.2.2.

 # Controlling a TV